FAQs

 We do!
 Sign up for our enews to be first to hear of our special offers.
 As a new customer, you automatically gain 10% off your first order.
 You need to sign up for our enews first to receive your discount code for a single, one-time use at checkout.

-Olentium perfumes contain a high percentage of naturals in their neat blends.
-All our products are free of phthalates, parabens, formaldehyde and mineral oil derivatives.
+Olentium perfumes contain a high percentage of naturals in their neat blends; on average, across our range this equates to 40% naturals vs synthetic-derived materials.
 We dilute and mature our perfume oils in denatured grain alcohol from Italy.

 Our aim is to always use naturals first in all our products.
 But, we believe it is important to create our products with the sustainability of the planet and people in mind.